 What’s this about being a UN staff member?

-- The Learning and Development Roundtable is promoted by the UN to UN staff and the Roundtable counts toward UN-mandated training.
+- The Learning and Development Roundtable is promoted by the UN to UN staff and the Roundtable counts towards your annual professional development requirement.
 To count your participation towards your annual training simply fill in the attendance link Lee-Anne will share with you during the Roundtable.
 (And if you’re not a UN staff member, enjoy networking with the many cool humans who attend the Roundtable, UN staff included.)

 Do you share my email with other members?

 - That’s easy.
 Nope, nada, never.
 Your email information is kept strictly private.
-Though I do encourage you to reach out to said cool humans and connect as you wish.
+However, I do encourage you to reach out to said cool humans and connect as you wish.

 How do you come up with the Learning and Development Roundtable topics?